 - Once incorporated, increase the mixer speed to medium and beat until the buttercream is light and fluffy, about 2-3 minutes.
 If needed, add a splash of heavy cream at a time to thin out the buttercream.

 - Transfer to a piping bag and set aside.

-- Once the cake layers have cooled entirely, place a dollop of frosting in the center of a cake turner or stand, and then push a cake board into it to make it stick.
-Place another dollop of frosting in the middle of the cake board.
-Center a cake layer on the board.
+- Place a dollop of frosting in the center of a cake turner or stand, and then center a cooled cake layer on the stand.

 - Spread half of the pomegranate jam evenly in the center of the cake layer, then place the next cake layer on top.

-- Repeat steps 3 and 4 for the second layer.
+- Repeat steps 2 and 3 for the second layer.

-- Place the last cake layer on top and press firmly to seal the edges.
-Use an offset spatula to smooth a thin layer of the white chocolate buttercream onto the edges and top of the cake to seal in the crumbs.
-Chill in the fridge for at least 15 minutes.
+- Place the final cake layer on top, and press firmly to seal the edges.
+Use an offset spatula to smooth a thin layer of the white chocolate buttercream onto the edges and top of the cake to seal in crumbs.
+Chill for at least 15 minutes.

 - Once the buttercream has hardened, frost with the remaining buttercream.
 Use a scraper or offset spatula to smooth the sides, scraping the excess back into the mixer bowl.
-For ruler-straight edges, chill for an additional half hour or until hardened, then go over the edges with a scraper once more.
+For ruler-straight edges, chill for an additional half hour or until hardened, then smooth with a bench scraper.

 Store the cake in an airtight container for up to four days in the fridge.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.